nezaj/Reference/think_complexity/README.md

 source /usr/local/bin/virtualenvwrapper.sh
 ```

 Once you have cloned this repo and installed the packages above, use the Makefile to create a virtualenv to hold this project's dependencies.
-By default then virtualenv will be located in `~/.virtualenvs/think-complexity`.
+By default the virtualenv will be located in `~/.virtualenvs/think-complexity`.
 Activate the environment once setup is complete.
 ```
 make virtualenv
 workon think-complexity